MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 2. In left navigation of the Azure AD admin center, select **Users**> **User settings** > **Manage external collaboration settings**.
 Review the following settings for external users at the Azure AD level:

-	* Guest user access: Guest users have limited access to properties and memberships of directory objects.
+	* **Guest user access**: Guest users have limited access to properties and memberships of directory objects.

-	* Guest invite settings: Anyone in the organization can invite guest users including guests and non-admins (most inclusive).
+	* **Guest invite settings**: Anyone in the organization can invite guest users including guests and non-admins (most inclusive).

-	* Collaboration restrictions: Allow invitations to be sent to any domain (most inclusive)
+	* **Collaboration restrictions**: Allow invitations to be sent to any domain (most inclusive)

 3. Browse to Microsoft 365 admin center (https://admin.microsoft.com/) as **MOD Administrator**.